cornell-ssw/cornell-ssw.github.io/cluster_administration.md

    `spack` installed it to under `spack_compilers/opt/spack/...`.

    - The reports online seem to indicate that `spack` works will with 2017.
+3. Or better yet, just use one to make your life easier and just don't you dare ever do `spack uninstall -a` ;)

-Unclear how MODULEPATH is actually getting set.
+Unclear how MODULEPATH is actually getting set on login (I gave up and manually overrode instead of appending to...)

 - wassup with `/etc/auto.share` ?
     - `/etc/exports` ?

-`spack module refresh --module-type lmod --delete-tree -y`